 - The tribunal announces its decision or ‘award’.

-- The tribunal didn’t have correct jurisdiction
+- The tribunal lacking the correct jurisdiction

 |Compared to litigation, arbitration is a flexible process.
-Parties can choose to follow the rules of a recognised institution or design their own procedural framework that is tailored to the dispute in hand.
-Arbitration gives parties a degree of control that litigation doesn’t offer.||The cost of an arbitrator is borne by the parties.
+Parties can choose to follow the rules of a recognised institution, or design their own procedural framework that is tailored to the dispute in hand.
+Arbitration gives parties a degree of control that litigation doesn’t offer.||The cost of an arbitrator is carried by the parties.
 A judge presiding over a commercial dispute is not paid by the parties.|

 |Arbitration awards are recognised internationally.
-The 1958 New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards introduced a regime for enforcement of awards internationally that requires signatory countries to give effect to international arbitration awards in a way that surpasses any current agreements for the international recognition of court judgments.||When several parties are involved in a dispute, litigation is often more appropriate.
+The 1958 New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards introduced a regime for enforcement of awards internationally.
+It requires signatory countries to give effect to international arbitration awards in a way that surpasses any current agreements for the international recognition of court judgments.||When several parties are involved in a dispute, litigation is often more appropriate.
 Although arbitration can be multi-partied, the procedural mechanisms to join parties into arbitration can be complex and depend on the consent of third parties.|

 |Because parties can choose the seat of arbitration, the process is perceived as being neutral.
 When the parties in dispute are from different legal jurisdictions, one party won’t be forced to submit to the courts in the country of his or her opponent.
 This sense of neutrality is strengthened by the fact that the parties themselves decide on the composition of the arbitration panel in a consensual manner.||In general, courts have greater sanctions at their disposal to force uncooperative parties to comply with court orders and directions.
 A party that wishes to delay matters can more effectively achieve this during arbitration than during litigation.|